-- 1. Use the Save As option in the Application menu to save the current clip.dwg file under the name MyFirst.
+- Use the Save As option in the Application menu to save the current clip.dwg file under the name MyFirst.
 For convenience, you can save your files in the My Documents folder. - 2.
-From the Home tab's Modify panel, click the Erase tool.
+From the Home tab's Modify panel, click the Erase tool. - 3.
 Notice that the cursor has turned into a small square.
 This square is called the pickbox.
 You also see Select objects: in the Command window and the Dynamic Input display.
-This message helps remind new users what to do.

-3. Move the pickbox over the drawing, placing it on various parts of the clip.
+This message helps remind new users what to do. - 4.
+Move the pickbox over the drawing, placing it on various parts of the clip.
 Don't click anything yet.
 Notice that as you hover your cursor over objects with the pickbox, they're dimmed and a red X appears by the cursor.
-This helps you see the objects that the pickbox is likely to select and erase should you click the left mouse button.

-4. Place the pickbox on the crosshatch pattern of the clip (see Figure 1.23), and click.
+This helps you see the objects that the pickbox is likely to select and erase should you click the left mouse button. - 5.
+Place the pickbox on the crosshatch pattern of the clip (see Figure 1.23), and click.
 The crosshatch dims.
 The pickbox and the Select objects: prompt remain, indicating that you can continue to select objects.

-5. Press J. The crosshatch disappears.
-You've just erased a part of the drawing.
+FIGURE 1.23 Erasing a portion of the clip

 In this exercise, first you issued the Erase command, and then you selected an object by using a pickbox to click it.
 The pickbox tells you that you must select items on the screen, and it shows you what you're about to select by highlighting objects as you hover the cursor over them.
-Once you've clicked an object or a set of objects, press \dashv to move on to the next step.
+Once you've clicked an object or a set of objects, press to move on to the next step.
 This sequence of steps is common to many of the commands you'll work with in AutoCAD.